justoll/detect-large-sql-encoding/README.md

 # detect-large-sql-encoding
-Detects or guesses the encoding of large given SQL-files.
+Detects or guesses the encoding of large given SQL-files (different SQL-formats).